 Create free samples!
-Offer to edit your friends’ and families’ CVS, essays, LinkedIn profiles, written reports for university or work, emails.
+Offer to proofread your friends’ and families’ CVS, essays, LinkedIn profiles, written reports for university or work, emails.
 It all counts.

 Fire up Microsoft word.
-Click Microsoft Tracker and edit the text.
+Click Microsoft Tracker and proofread the text.

 Voila!
 You now have work samples!